 Crolius and two other architects, Tony Martino and Chuck Higgerson, split from Stetson-Harza several years after it was acquired by an engineering company, then started MARCH Associates in 1993.
 The firm has a vast portfolio that features many projects — about 85% of its workload is within the educational market, including schools such as New Hartford and OHM BOCES; and colleges such as MVCC and Utica University.

 Lately the emphasis in education has been on security and how we make places safer for students and staff,” Crolius says, “so we have to balance between being secure but also remain warm and inviting.”

 Finding that balance can be a challenge, he says, especially in aging structures.
 “It starts with developing a single point of entry,” he says.
 “When some of these older buildings were designed, they had multiple entry points.
 The district office might not be located right at the main gate, but you kind of need a gatekeeper.
 A lot of our work has dealt with moving that function to that entry point so it is controlled.”

 Crolius is a registered architect in New York State, and a member of the American Institute of Architects: the Construction Specifications Institute, the Sealant, Waterproofing, and Restoration Institute, and the Mohawk Valley Builders Exchange.
-He also serves on the Construction Management Committee Advisory Board at Utica College.
+He also serves on the Construction Management Committee Advisory Board at Utica University.
 He is not the only member of his family with ties to MVCC — his wife, Cindy, and youngest son Brian are also graduates.